flyingmachine/brave-clojure-web/content/organization.md

 ```

 So that's `refer`! `alias` is relatively simple by comparison.
 All it
-does it let you use a shorter namespace name when using a
+does is let you use a shorter namespace name when using a
 fully-qualified name:

 ```clojure